Published: 11th April 2019

 Laura Hewson, Marketing and Sales Manager at Folláin Preserves, said: “We are a premium brand, and we wanted our packaging to reflect that with something unique to us.
 The standard jar we were using didn’t represent the quality of the contents within.

 “Our aim was to create a vintage and old fashioned-style jar, which would become a collectable, encouraging customers to reuse and recycle them.
-With support from the team at Beatson Clark, we have managed to achieve just that.
+With support from the team at Beatson Clark, who developed an original concept produced by our designers David Fitz, we have managed to achieve just that.

 “We worked with Beatson from design right through to the final production run.
 We spoke to lots of glass manufacturers, but Beatson Clark demonstrated their credibility to work with a brand of our size and their competency in terms of capacity, design specification and size of the project.”